robrbecker/resize_observer/README.md

 # resize_observer
-A Dart wrapper for the Resize Observer API that uses JS interop.
+A Dart wrapper for the Resize Observer API that uses JS interop and a single observer and convenient callback.
-It works under both Dart 1 and 2 but since it now exists in the dart:html package in Dart 2, I would recommend just using the built in one under Dart 2 and this version under Dart 1.
+(This library is intended for web/browser use, not Flutter)

 # API
 ```